rtymea14/SPHContact/README.md

 * Several different equation of state models exist for the pressure calculation
 * Multi-component liquids (and gases) model following the work of [Hu and Adams](https://www.sciencedirect.com/science/article/pii/S0021999105004195) is available
 * Fluid-particle interaction
+* Heat conduction and phase change
 * Parallel processing

 If you use this solver in a project or scholarly work, please include the following citation, [Tayeb et. al. (2019)](#References).

 ## Installation
 The current version of the code uses the [LAMMPS 2015](https://lammps.sandia.gov/).
+The USER-SPH package also requires the [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/).
+After downloading and installing GSL from the link given please change the GSL_INC and GSL_PATH in the Makefile.mpi file in the MAKE folder as required.
 The main part of the code resides in the USER-SPH package.
 The USER-SPH package is modified to incorporate the new contact force model.
 The atom style is also changed from meso to meso/multiphase for handling multiple phases.
 The default integrator is also changed from meso to meso/PEC/solidMech.

 **To Install:**
 Navigate to a working folder in a shell terminal, clone the git code repository, and build.